-3.4 The selection of a site for an RES must be through a clear and evidenced selection process.
+- 3.5 The selection of a site for an RES must be through a clear and evidenced selection process.
 This needs to have considered all reasonable available options.
-RESs by their nature are an exception to Policy SD25 (which directs development to within existing settlement boundaries).
-Where there are no available sites within a settlement boundary which are capable of delivering 100% affordable housing, a RES outside the settlement boundary will be considered.
-The selection of the most suitable site needs to have taken into account which site is best related to the existing settlement, including providing best access to local services, which site fits best within the landscape, and which site offers the best opportunities to contribute to ecosystem services.

-- 3.5 Some key considerations in assessing RESs are, in brief: - Relationship between the site and the existing settlement; - Contribution to ecosystem services, including in respect to the further points below; - Understanding the landscape character and its capacity to accommodate change; - Contribution to the natural environment and green infrastructure; - Impact on the historic environment, and - Physical access to local amenities, especially for pedestrians and cycles. - 3.6 The relationship between a site and the existing settlement is the first consideration for the site selection process.
-The preferred site should fit well with the existing settlement pattern both in terms of location and by respecting the settlement character in terms of form and scale.
+RES by their nature are an exception to Policy SD25 (which directs development to within existing settlement boundaries).
+The selection of the most suitable site needs to have taken into account which site is best related to the existing settlement, including providing best access to local services, which site fits best within the landscape, and which site offers the best opportunities to contribute to ecosystem services and can be delivered. - 3.6 Some key considerations in assessing RES are, in brief: - Relationship between the site and the existing settlement; - Contribution to ecosystem services, including in respect to the further points below; - Understanding the landscape character and its capacity to accommodate change; - Contribution to the natural environment and green infrastructure; - Vulnerability to flooding; - Impact on the historic environment, and - Physical access to local amenities, especially for pedestrians and cycles. - 3.7 The relationship between a site and the existing settlement is the first consideration for the site selection process.
+The preferred site should fit well with the existing settlement pattern both in terms of location and by respecting the settlement character in terms of form and scale, whilst having regard to access and employment.
 In addition, all reasonably available sites should be evaluated in relation to their access to local amenities (in particular for pedestrians and cycles, but also for vehicles).
-Consideration should also be given to impact upon the historic environment, including conservation areas, individual buildings and archaeology. - 3.7 A meaningful understanding of the landscape context and character should inform the site selection process.
-The South Downs Integrated Landscape Character Assessment, relevant community-led / local landscape character assessments and any bespoke assessment should be used to establish an understanding of the landscape context and character of the area and those positive characteristics which define local distinctiveness.
-The assessment should evaluate the capacity of each reasonably available site to accommodate change without significant negative effects on overall landscape character and settlement pattern.
-Landscape capacity will reflect the inherent sensitivity of the landscape and the value attached to the landscape, or to specific elements within it. - 3.8 The site selection assessment should also consider the ability of each reasonably available site to have an overall positive impact on the natural environment, and to contribute to ecosystem services in accordance with SDLP Policy SD: Ecosystem Services.
-To establish the baseline conditions of sites, a range of evidence base should be used including the Ecoserve GIS mapping (available on the South Downs Local Plan Policies Map webpage11).
+Consideration should also be given to impact upon the historic environment, including conservation areas, individual buildings and archaeology. - 3.8 In line with SDLP Policy SD4 all development proposals should conserve and enhance landscape character.
+A meaningful understanding of the landscape context and character should therefore inform the site selection process.
+The South Downs Integrated Landscape Character

+Assessment, relevant community-led / local landscape character assessments and any bespoke assessment should be used to establish an understanding of the landscape context and character of the area and those positive characteristics which define local distinctiveness.
+The assessment should evaluate the capacity of each reasonably available site to accommodate change, and to conserve and enhance overall landscape character and settlement pattern.
+Landscape capacity will reflect the inherent sensitivity of the landscape and the value attached to the landscape, or to specific elements within it.

+3.9 The site selection assessment should also consider the ability of each reasonably available site to have an overall positive impact on the natural environment, and to contribute to ecosystem services in accordance with SDLP Policy SD2: Ecosystem Services.17 To establish the baseline conditions of sites, a range of evidence base should be used including the Ecoserve GIS mapping (available on the South Downs Local Plan Policies Map webpage18).
 For each site, a baseline assessment should establish what characteristic assets exist such as trees, hedgerows and woodland, wildlife habitats, water or soils which are valuable for providing ecosystem service benefits.
-Once the assets present on each site have been established, these should be analysed to determine what opportunities exist to positively enhance the ability of the natural environment to contribute goods and services in line with the examples provided in SDLP Policy SD2. - 3.9 The site selection process should demonstrate that the site offering greatest opportunity to enhance ecosystem services has been given preference.
+Once the assets present on each site have been established, these should be analysed to determine what opportunities exist to positively enhance the ability of the natural environment to contribute goods and services in line with the examples provided in SDLP Policy SD2.